 As you cross Columbia Pike you will pass on your left the historic markers for Barcroft and for the site of the old Arlington Mill, built here by George Washington Parke Custis and destroyed by Union troops during the Civil War.
 The Mill was purchased after the war and restored by Dr. John Barcroft, who before the war had built his first mill farther out Columbia Pike near the lake also named for him.

 Continue on the trail.
 Here you are passing the fall line of Four Mile Run, marking the spot where two geographic regions meet: the Tidewater to the east and the Piedmont.
 The same fall line extends up and down the East Coast of the United States.
 In the Potomac River it is marked by Great Falls.
 Here on Four Mile Run the scale is reduced to some little riffles.
-After a half-mile, you will pass the observation deck for Sparrow Pond, then about a hundred yards later just before trail marker B6 take the second of the two trails that angle off to the left and downhill to the bridge crossing Four Mile Run.
-Cross the stream on the bridge and immediately look to your left for the curved stone wall protecting the survey marker.
+After a half-mile, you will pass the observation deck for Sparrow Pond, then about two hundred yards later when you see the bathroom facility below on the left, take the trail down there and then the trail that goes behind the bathrooms back to the parking lot, dog area and picnic area you just passed.
+Look to your left for the curved stone wall protecting the survey marker.

 The marker was erected by the Glencarlyn Co-Operative Association in the early 1900s, and some years later the Daughters of the American Revolution built an iron bar cage to protect it.
 Periodic floods bring torrential waters and sometimes heavy timbers down the stream.
 The battered cage was replaced with the current stone wall by Arlington County in 2012.
 The almost illegible inscription on the stone was: "On the spot where this monument now stands at the juncture of Four Mile Run and the upper reach of Long Branch in Glencarlyn Park, stood a great oak tree bearing a survey mark which was put there by General Washington."
 The section of the oak below is on exhibit in the Glencarlyn Public Library up the hill.
 We will pass that soon on the ride.